-- This method is available only to students carrying a cumulative GPA of 3.0 or higher and may be granted only in very rare circumstances. - The student will initiate the directed study approval process in consultation with the student's advisor. - A directed study application form may be secured in the Registrar's Office. - Students taking courses by directed study will need to complete the form with the assistance of the teaching professor involved and include a syllabus. - Directed studies must be approved by the student's advisor, the teaching professor, the Dean of the School, and the Office of Academic Affairs prior to enrolling in the course. - Students are charged an extra fee (per credit hour) for a directed study.
+- This method is available only to students carrying a cumulative GPA of 3.0 or higher and may be granted only in very rare circumstances. - The student will initiate the directed study approval process in consultation with the student's Academic Advisor. - The directed study form will need to be completed, an instructor will be assigned and will need to supply an edited syllabus. - Directed study courses must be approved by the student's Academic Advisor, the teaching professor, the Dean of the School, and the Office of Academic Affairs prior to enrolling in the course. - Students are charged an extra fee (per credit hour) for a directed study.
 The directed study fee may not be waived.

 Directed study courses provide individualized educational experiences for students under the supervision of OKWU faculty members.
 Directed study courses shall not be approved unless there is strong evidence that delay in taking a course would cause an academic hardship for the student.
-The decisions concerning academic hardship and/or rare circumstances are at the sole discretion of the Dean of the School of the student's program of student, Dean of AGS Daily Operations, or, in the case of an online student, Dean of Online Learning.

-Students taking courses by directed study will need to complete a directed study form with the assistance of the professor involved, provide a syllabus and pay tuition and the appropriate directed study fee.
-Directed studies must be approved by the dean of the school of the course being offered and the professor prior to enrolling in the course.
-Adult and Graduate Studies directed study forms may be secured in the Registrar's Office.
 The Registrar's Office approves the assigned dates for any directed study and registers the student.
 Credit will be awarded only if all course requirements are fulfilled no later than one week past the assigned date on the registration form.
 If course work is not received by this time, the student will receive an F in the course.